Register CodeTwo application in Azure Active Directory

-CodeTwo Backup (starting version 2.3.x) as well as CodeTwo Office 365 Migration / CodeTwo Exchange Migration (starting version 3.2.x) connect to Microsoft 365 (Office 365) by using the secure OAuth 2.0 authorization protocol.
-To enable this connection, first you need to register your CodeTwo software in Azure AD for all Microsoft 365 tenants that will be used in the program (in backup, restore or migration jobs).
+The Sent Items Update (SIU) service in CodeTwo Exchange Rules Pro connects to Microsoft 365 (Office 365) by using the secure OAuth 2.0 authorization protocol.
+To enable this connection, first you need to register the CodeTwo application in Azure AD for all Microsoft 365 tenants that will be used in your CodeTwo software.
 Next, to allow the CodeTwo application to access your data and perform the necessary tasks, you also need to grant the necessary permissions to that application.

-Keep in mind that CodeTwo Backup and both CodeTwo migration tools can perform the registration automatically.
+Keep in mind that CodeTwo Exchange Rules Pro can perform the registration automatically (learn more).
 You simply need to provide an Office 365 global admin credentials in server connection wizard.
-To learn more, see the user's manual:

 Use the links below for guidelines on how to register the CodeTwo application in Azure AD: